By Kathryn E. Vinson, MS, CCRC

 There are so many things in this life that are out of our control – the weather, other drivers on the road, what our kids do when they leave the nest.
 Even many cancers are out of our control.
 Genetic and environmental factors such as different forms of pollution and past exposure to asbestos haunt people years and years down the road.
 Failures in tumor suppressor genes such as the BRCA genes cause aggressive breast and ovarian cancers.
 These things we can’t control (or can control very little).
 Fortunately, there are a lot of things that we can control.

 A study released last month by Tufts University reveals that diet may have been a factor in 80,110 new cases of invasive cancers that were diagnosed in the US in 2015 alone.
 For a bit of perspective – that is 5.2% of all cases diagnosed that year.
-“This is comparable to the cancer burden associated with alcohol, which is 4 to 6 percent.
-Excessive body weight, meanwhile is associated with 7 to 8 percent of the cancer burden, and physical inactivity is associated with 2 to 3 percent,” according to Science Daily.
+Science Daily tells us that this compares to the cancer burden of 4-6% produced by alcohol consumption.
+Other statistics show that obesity is responsible for 7-8% of cancers, with a sedentary lifestyle attributable to 2-3%.

 Think about that – roughly 18 to 22 percent of invasive cancers diagnosed in 2015 were in someway under our control.

 Before anyone gets mad – I am not saying in any way – that cancer is your fault.
 A person that never consumed a single alcoholic beverage can still get liver cancer, and a vegetarian that never ate red meat can get colon cancer.
 But, the addition of these factors can increase the risk of developing these diseases.
 What I want to get across is that we do have power!